From: Vitor Valeri

 There are two categories of lossy compressed audio file formats:

-• Formats developed for wireless Bluetooth transmission, intended for Bluetooth headphones or speakers
+• Formats developed for wireless Bluetooth transmission, intended for Bluetooth headphones or speakers.

 The main lossy music formats for local playback are: